Celtic Circuits Gallery

 Without the last plain border, the New Circuitry design could also be set together like big blocks.
 Here's a copy and pasted version to show how this design would look set 2 X 2.

 Here's a closeup of the center block in the original Celtic Circuits.

 Two colors of insets were used in this geometric block design.
 The quilting was done with metallic thread, to add a bit of sparkle to the quilt, especially in the borders.

-Return to Celtic Circuits, e-patterns or go to Index
+Return to Digital Patterns 1 - Celtic, go to Celtic Circuits or go to Index